 Your pattern might also tell you how many strands of floss to use with your design.
 So, if your design requires 2 strands, you simply pull the embroidery floss from its skein, and separate the thick thread into strands - there are 6 strands in the thread, so you'll just need to pull away two.
 Easy peasy.

 Start from the middle

-Getting started with a bigger cross stitch pattern may seem daunting, but the easiest thing to do is find the centre of your fabric and work outwards.
+Getting started with a bigger cross stitch pattern may seem daunting, but the easiest thing to do is find the center of your fabric and work outwards.
 This should make reading the chart easier too, as you’ll be working in smaller sections from the central point.
-To find the centre, simply fold your aida in half, then in half again and pinch the aida to make a crease.
+To find the center, simply fold your aida in half, then in half again and pinch the aida to make a crease.
 Then, unfold it and make a small mark or even a loose stitch to keep your place and start stitching!

 Practice makes perfect – just make sure to keep count of your stitches!